jaxio/celerio-angular-quickstart/README.md

 This project demonstrates how to generate from an existing database schema an Angular 2 CRUD web application.

-We provide a database schema example, but you may try it with your own schema (you need to edit the `pom.xml`).
+We provide a database schema example, but you may try it with your own schema (explained below).

 The generated source code relies on: